idilismail/idil-ismail.github.io/_pages/cv.md

   * PhD funding received from EPSRC Centre for Doctoral Training in Modelling of Heterogeneous Systems.
 * PGDip, Modelling of Heterogeneous Systems, University of Warwick, 2021
 * MSc (by Research), Chemistry (Theory and Computation), University of Warwick, 2019
+  * Supervisor: Prof. Scott Habershon
-  * Dissertation Title: <i>"Automatic Prediction of Complex Chemical Reaction Routes: Application to Heterogeneous Catalysis"</i>, supervised by Prof. Scott Habershon.
+  * Title: <i>"Automatic Prediction of Complex Chemical Reaction Routes: Application to Heterogeneous Catalysis"</i>.
 * BSc (Hons), Biochemistry, University of Salford, 2018
+  * Supervisor: Dr. Anna Akinshina
-  * Final Year Project: <i>"The interaction of terpenes with water and aqueous alcohol solutions"</i>, supervised by Dr Anna Akinshina.
+  * Final Year Project: <i>"The interaction of terpenes with water and aqueous alcohol solutions"</i>.

 Skills